orsonteodoro/gcf2/README.md

 There are currently generally levels of optimizations (ranked most optimized to least):
 * O3 - used for packages that process a lot of data.
-* O2 - used for packages on default.
+* O2 - used for packages by default.
 * none - used for binary packages, code that doesn't need to be compiled, just scripts, or just content and data.

 Reasons to use optimizations: